-Many of us have switched to green bags for our weekly shopping, but it’s still a massive problem.
+Many of us have switched to green reuseable bags for our weekly shopping, but plastic bags are still thrust onto customers at the moment of purchase.
+It’s still a massive problem.

 With the exception of times where hygiene or public safety is an issue, we think that plastic bags should be banned across the country.
 In the absence of a ban, we support a levy on plastic bags at their point of sale.

 If you’re interested in learning more, Clean Up Australia has some excellent fact sheets:

 Read to take action?
 Get involved in Plastic Free July!
 Sign up for a day, a week or the whole month and try to refuse ALL single-use plastic or try the TOP 4: plastic bags, water bottles, takeaway coffee cups and straws.